perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Internet abuse

 #### Maintaining Professional Conduct
-**How can investigators maintain a high level of professional conduct?**
+- **How can investigators maintain a high level of professional conduct?**
 	- **Maintain the following:**
 		- objectivity
 		- credibility by maintaining confidentiality
--
+	- Attend training to stay current with latest technical changes

 #### Preparing for a Digital Forensics Investigation
 - **Objective**